Teach your kids woodworking skills while they build this awesome chair! Perfect for the Cub Scout Webelos and Arrow of Light Build It adventure.

 Adventures Involving Building

-In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
-While I don’t recommend that Bears build this particular project, they can do it with a little extra help.
+In the Cub Scout program, there are three adventures that involve building something out of wood.

 - 28′ of 2″ x 4″ pine – $9.21